dessa-oss/atlas/api_docs/sources/running_stages.md

 - __TypeError__: If the current stage does not contain a sequence of values.
 - __IndexError__: If the number of children values is less than __num_children__.

+__Notes__

+The exceptions thrown by this method only occur after the wrapped function is executed inside the stage, when Foundations applies the splitting logic to the results.
+As a consequence, these exceptions are thrown at a later time, when the stage is being executed in a job.